client9/client9-website-2017/content/post/css-system-font-stack-monospace-v1.md

 ### Monaco

-Monaco was the default monospace font for Mac, but has been superceeded by Menlo starting in 2009 with MacOS 10.6.
-Oddly in MacOS 10.12.4 it is avaialble but xwith iOS 10.3.1 it is rendered as Courier.
+Monaco was the default monospace font for Mac, but has been superseded by Menlo starting in 2009 with MacOS 10.6.
+Oddly in MacOS 10.12.4 it is available but xwith iOS 10.3.1 it is rendered as Courier.
 In otherwords, it's out.

 {{< font-sample "font-family: monaco;" >}}